-I must confess I'm a Winter person.
-There's nothing better that being snuggled up indoors with the fire roaring on a dark Winter's night!
-So yes, I'm a huge fan of hygge, more so after writing this blog post and I might have to treat myself to a book on it for Christmas!
-If you haven't come across hygge yet, you must of been in hiding!
-Pronounced 'hue-gah' it has been the backdrop of Danish lifestyle for over a century and its seems the whole world wants to get to grips with it now.
-The word itself doesn't have an exact translation, but encompasses feelings such as cosiness, togetherness, safety, contentment, relaxation and being kind to yourself and others.
+I must confess I’m a winter person.
+There’s nothing better that being snuggled up indoors with the fire roaring on a dark winter’s night!
+So yes, I’m a huge fan of hygge.
+If you haven’t come across hygge yet, you must of been hiding!
+Pronounced ‘hue-gah’ it has been the backdrop of Danish lifestyle for over a century and its seems the whole world wants to get to grips with it now.
+The word itself doesn’t have an exact translation, but encompasses feelings such as cosiness, togetherness, safety, contentment, relaxation and being kind to yourself and others.

 The Danes top the polls as being the happiest people on earth and they put much of this down to hygge.
 Whilst hygge is applicable to any time or space, this time of year it comes in to its own.
 It contradicts the notion of ‘escaping’ from it all and involves embracing the simpler things in life such as your everyday environment.
 Our well-being can be enhanced by making small changes in our homes, think cosy fabrics, atmospheric lamps, wood burners, candles, home-cooking, a relaxing bath, a good book, sheepskin slippers, foraged finds for decoration or a gathering with friends and family.

 I’m sure you’ve seen how Scandinavian interiors work the hygge look, they use natural materials in abundance and keep shades neutral.
 They can be pretty minimal yet are also undeniably cosy and warm.
 This style is completely versatile, working through the seasons with ease.